3-4 class periods, 45 minutes

 Teach students basic perspective using simple boxes in space.
 They should draw a horizon line, a vertical line, draw sides receding to a vanishing point, etc. Students should draw one with the teacher step by step and then draw some by themselves.
 Introduce vocabulary as you move through the process.
 Look at photographs of objects and art that show perspective in action.
 Ask, “How do we see space?” and, “How do we display space on a two dimensional plane?”
 Talk about how we see perspective in photographs through perspective.

 Student are given a paper bag to set up.
 Students can minimally change the bag to give it some individuality- create, fold, bend, crinkle the bag.
 Students set up the bag to show two point perspective.
 Identify parallel lines receding to a vanishing point as well as parallel vertical lines.
 Students will work on these issues for about a 45 minute class period.
 It’s good to take breaks and have students look and critique each other’s drawings.
 I walk around and point out lines that should be parallel and aren’t.
+Check out the related post and resource.

 Author & Website/Blog